WHAT IS AYURVEDA?

-The unique attribute of Ayurveda is that it acknowledges that the Human Being has three components: Body, Mind and Soul.
+The unique attribute of Ayurveda is that it acknowledges that the human being has three components: Body, Mind and Soul.
 In all complaints it addresses all three.
 Of these three the mind is given the utmost importance.
-This is because it is the processing unit that coordinates the Body and Soul.
+This is because it is the processing unit that coordinates the body and soul.
 The three work together and impact each other.
-A person suffering from Depression while being given herbs, is also recommended a diet, and exercises for the Mind so that the Immune System as well as a strong mindset can be developed.
+A person suffering from Depression is not only given herbs but is also advised in best diet and lifestyle practices to support a healthy body, strong immune system, and a balanced mindset.

-Ayurveda describes having good health as someone who has good digestion, with a sound digestive fire, healthy tissues, healthy excrements, a peaceful mind and sharp sensory perceptions.
+Ayurveda sees many markers for health including good digestion, with a sound digestive fire, healthy tissues, healthy elimination of waste, sharp sensory perceptions, and a peaceful mind.
 It offers disciplines and practices to develop each of these.
-Closely linked to Yoga as well, there is much research being done today on Meditation, conscious mindfulness and the quality of one’s breath.
+It is closely linked to Yoga and yogic practices, such as meditation, conscious mindfulness, and improving the quality of one’s breath are incorporated as well.

 A consultation with an AHC (Ayurvedic Health Counsellor) or an AP (Ayurveda Practitioner) can shed light onto recommended diet and lifestyle changes that are pertinent to you.
 Ayurveda is not a one size fits all method.
 Its principles are applied in a way unique to the individual in question.
-A Counsellor or a Practitioner will diagnose your constitution at birth, define your natural tendencies and weaknesses and design a diet and lifestyle list of recommendations tailored specifically to you.
+A Counselor or a Practitioner will diagnose your unique birth constitution by identifying your natural tendencies and weaknesses and design a diet and lifestyle list of recommendations tailored specifically to you.

 Ayurvedic Detox/ Pancha Karma

-In addition to preventative practices Ayurveda has methods of detoxifying the body and mind for periods ranging from 7 days to two month retreats.
+In addition to preventative practices, Ayurveda has methods of detoxifying the body and mind for periods ranging from 7 day to two month retreats.
 Undigested food (Ama) is the first stage of creating toxicity in the body.
 With time these toxins lodge deeper into the tissues, becoming “hard toxins.”
-Ama now weakens and stresses the tissues and this slowly festers into a disease.
+Ama can then weaken and stress the tissues and this can slowly fester into disease.
 Ayurveda has a way of liquefying these toxins so they flow back into the digestive tract and then purges them out.